-It's important to interview potential providers.
 Use a phone interview for the initial screening.
 Ask questions about their work experience, their references, and whether they have questions for you.

 When you have narrowed down your selection, conduct a personal interview with each of your top choices.
 Allow enough time for the applicant to be introduced to your child.

-Be sure to check the references of your top choices.
 Ask each reference how long he or she has known the provider, specifics of the provider's duties, and why the employment ended.

 Choose a babysitter or mother's helper by asking friends and other caregivers you trust.
 You may also want to ask for recommendations from a local organization, such as the YMCA.